vaadin-miki/developer-tests/task-calendar/README.md

 ## General programming task

-Look at `FileBasedCalendarProvider.getCalendar()` and start from there.
-Once you are done with reading the file, head on to `SimpleCalendar` and finish the implementation so that all the tests pass.
+Look at `FileBasedCalendarProvider.readTimeSlotsFromFile` and start from there.
+Once you are done with reading the file, head on to `Calendar` and finish the implementation so that all the tests pass.

-You have approximately 45 minutes, although this is not a hard limit.
+You have approximately 60 minutes, although this is not a hard limit.
 Once all the tests pass, congratulations!